-§ 247 Penalty Schedule for Failure to File or Late Filing of Contribution & Expenditure Reports
+Penalty Schedule for Failure to File or Late Filing of Contribution & Expenditure § 247 Reports

 In addition to being sanctioned as provided for in Ark.
 Code Ann. § 7-6-218(b)(4), candidates who (a) fail to file or file untimely Contribution and Expenditure Reports, other than the preelection report required by Ark.
 Code Ann. § 7-6-207(a)(1)(C), § 7-6-208(a)(1), and § 7-6-209(a)(1), as required by law, and referenced throughout these rules, shall be subject to fines for the late filing of reports.
-Although fines are assessed on a case-by-case basis, the following schedule serves as a guideline in determining the amount of the fine:
+Although fines are assessed on the facts of each case, the following schedule serves as a quideline in determining the amount of the fine: